muratk5n/thirdwave/en/README.md

 ---

-Random num generator started to repeat..
-No good.
-All my digi jukebox code relies on that.
+Random num generator not looking good..
+I started noticing repeats on my jukebox.
+New one is needed.

 ---